Explosives - Frequently asked questions

-You may also wish to review your arrangements for compliance with the Pyrotechnic Articles (Safety) Regulations 2010 in relation to these articles.
-The section on CE marking provides further information.
+You may also wish to review your arrangements for compliance with the Pyrotechnic Articles (Safety) Regulations 2015 in relation to these articles.
+BEIS publish relevant guidance.

 If it is not possible to obtain a letter from the company to whom the CAD was issued, HSE would accept a letter from the receivers confirming which products you have purchased the intellectual property rights for and confirming that they are content that the CADs which relate to these products can be transferred to you.

-The Explosives Regulations 2014 requires that explosives and explosives contaminated items are discarded and disposed of, safely.
+The Explosives Regulations 2014 require that explosives and explosives-contaminated items are discarded and disposed of, safely.

 The Confederation of British Industry's Explosives Industry Group (CBI-EIG)) has published guidance on disposal of explosives:

-The subsector guidance on fireworks in retail premises, which supports the Explosives Regulation 2014 (ER 2014), contains general advice on this issue at paragraphs 142 & 143.
+The sub-sector guidance on fireworks in retail premises, which supports the Explosives Regulations 2014 (ER2014), contains general advice on this issue at paragraphs 142 and 143.
 HSE advises dutyholders to contact their suppliers where they have concerns regarding any products to obtain information which is specific to the particular product or to the circumstances.
 The supplier should be the person best able to advise on the hazards presented and the controls of resultant risks.